petrizhang/crisp/README.md

 ## About Tispp
 Tispp is a DSL built upon C++ templates.
 Users could consider Tispp as a lisp interpreter which interprets lisp programs at C++ compile time.

-With Tispp, users could easily build compile-time programs by an extremely friendly syntax, rather than manually writing tedious C++ templates code. **All operations in Tispp are accomplished at compile time**, which is the most attractive and awesome feature of Tispp.
+With Tispp, users could easily build compile-time programs by an extremely friendly syntax, rather than manually writing tedious C++ templates code.

 Just like lisp, Tispp is a simple but powerful functional programming language.
 The core features of Tispp include immutable variables, lambdas, lexical scope and closures, and recursive functions.

+Further more, **all operations in Tispp are accomplished at compile time**.

+It is the most attractive and awesome feature of Tispp.
 ## Examples
 ### Closure
 ```cpp